jvde-github/AIS-catcher-docs/docs/usage/overview.md

 For unattended operation, see [Running as a Service](service.md).

-Every setting is documented in the [Configuration Reference](../configuration/overview.md) with its command-line switch and JSON key side by side.
+Every setting is documented in the [Settings reference](../configuration/overview.md) with its command-line switch and JSON key side by side.